Canon G1X III Review: Perfection but Limited

-Canon G1X II Review: A Professional's Don't-Leave-Home-Without-It Camera
+Canon G1X II Review: So Close to Perfection

-The first G1X had a lot going for it but overall it was an odd and peculiar camera, one that you could just as easily hate as you could love.
+April 2014: The first G1X had a lot going for it but overall it was an odd and peculiar camera, one that one could just as easily hate as you could love.
 In my G1X review below I included a laundry list of aspects that could use improvement.
-Canon has addressed nearly all of those shortcoming with the G1X II.
+Canon addressed nearly all of those shortcoming with the G1X II.
 The G1X II keeps and improves upon what was best about the G1X (large format sensor with high-quality lens in a relatively compact body), unabashedly discards what didn't work (optical view finder, slow auto focus, slow operation, and poor macro capabilities), and finally added what the G1X lacked (24mm wide end, Wi-Fi with NFC, touch screen, dual 3:2 and 4:3 aspect 14-bit RAW file formats, industry leading lens speed, high-quality external electronic view finder option, and a more compact design).
 Unfortunately, the sensor image quality in terms of dynamic range and resolution falls short of modern 1-inch, m4/3 and APS-C sensors found in other compact Point & Shoot and mirrorless cameras.
-Hopefully the third time will be the charm for this series and hopefully we will see a G1X III released in 2017.

 Canon G1X Review: A Professional's Travel Camera